TL;DR

 This compromises the entire investment:

-These problems come from a simple root cause: A large portion of your stack falls into the category described in The “Un-Automatable” Disconnected Apps.
+These problems come from a simple root cause: A large portion of your stack falls into the category of disconnected apps that can't receive automation.

 Finish the job